Skip to main content

 The Fiscal Responsibility and Financial Framework Law of 2014 states that the Accountant General determines the accounting standards to be used for the public sector.
 The Institute of Certified Public Accountants of Cyprus (ICPAC) reports that public sector accounting standards are transitioning from cash-basis IPSAS to accrual-basis IPSAS.

-ICPAC reports that the government has set up an action plan and a steering committee to convert to accrual-basis accounting.
-The time frame of the action plan expands from 2016 and is expected to be completed in 2026.
-The action plan was launched in April 2016 by the Treasury Department of the government.
+ICPAC reports that the Treasury Department launched an action plan and a steering committee to convert to accrual-basis accounting.
+The time frame of the action plan runs from 2016 to 2026.

 Current Status: Partially Adopted